 This is a key move from Microsoft as it now enables you to stay within Azure for management no matter what cloud systems you are using.

 Microsoft Endpoint Manager

 For some time Microsoft has had a conflict of products with System Centre Configuration Manager (SCCM) and Intune.
 These products enable management of PCs, mobiles, laptops and tablets as well as deploy applications and operating systems to them.
 Microsoft has announced an amalgamation of these tools with Microsoft Endpoint Manager.
 This is an important development as now a single tool can not only perform these tasks but also existing SCCM users can gain access to the modernised functionality that Intune brings.

-One large takeaway from this years event is the integration of Microsoft AI technology in to many of their new and existing products.
-Project Cortex is a great example of how AI can bring important and relevant knowledge to a specific users fingertips across Microsoft products.
+One large takeaway from this year’s event is the integration of Microsoft AI technology into many of their new and existing products.
+Project Cortex is a great example of how AI can bring important and relevant knowledge to specific users fingertips across Microsoft products.
 Cortex effectively uses AI to create “Knowledge Networks” which include files, calendar appointments, videos and much more.

 Microsoft acquired Mover last month just in time to launch it for Ignite 2019.
 This is an important acquisition as Microsoft are making it easier to migrate file data to Microsoft 365 which of course also includes Sharepoint.
 A key feature is the ability to migrate data from 3rd party cloud storage providers including Dropbox, Google Drive and others.

 The important AD announcements

 Microsoft announced that later this month they will enable Multi-Factor Authentication for free in all new Azure Active Directory tenants for Microsoft 365, Office 365, Dynamics and Azure.
 This will enable you to use cloud provisioning to sync identities from Windows Server AD forests and Azure AD regardless of where the AD forest is located by using a light-weight agent.